How to Reduce Waste?: 23 Tips for Our Daily Lives

-According to the United States Environmental Protection Agency (US EPA), it is estimated that in 2018 the U.S. produced 292.4 million tons of solid waste, which translates into an average of 4.9 pounds of waste per person per day.
+According to the United States Environmental Protection Agency (US EPA), it is estimated that in 2018, the U.S. produced 292.4 million tons of solid waste, which translates into an average of 4.9 pounds of trash per person per day.

 In addition to solid waste, our society’s wastefulness can also be seen in our actions, such as excessive driving or using too many appliances.

 Gaining control of how much waste is produced can have a lasting impact on the environment.
-With that in mind, how can each person reduce the waste we produce in our daily lives?
+How can each person reduce the waste we create in our daily lives?

 Here, we explore how to reduce, reuse, and recycle our way to a healthier planet.